"

 Types of reading to include in your theme

-• Reference material such as encyclopedias- it is a good time to introduce citation formats
+• Reference material such as encyclopedias, which is a good time to introduce citation formats.

 Remember, you are using the theme and reading(s) to help your students understand the world around them while building liberal arts skills such as reading, critical thinking, reasoning, citizenship, and ethical decision-making and behavior.